itsmealtime/itsmealtime/README.md

 stuff that needs to be said uh

-my name is Faker- either Solis or just Faker, idrc i love them both and i AM them, but i usually go by Myth
+my name is St Solis, idrc i love them both and i AM them, but i usually go by Myth

 uhhhhhhhhhh c+h at anytime unless the person i'm cuddling with says no